 After you apply

 We will assess your application and advise you whether or not you qualify for a Blue Badge.
-To do this we must have all of your documents.
-We will notify you of the outcome by email.
+To do this we must have your required documents.
+Your application will be assessed within 12 weeks of us receiving it.
+We will notify you of the outcome by email or in writing.

 If you want to appeal or complain against a negative decision, you have the right to ask for an appeal within one month of us telling you of our decision.
 Appeals can only be heard if additional information not previously submitted is provided.